ondrascz/HD-OSD-Font-Tools/README.md

 # HD OSD Font Tools
-A toolkit to manipulate HD OSD Fonts especially for HDZERO VRX and Goggles
+A toolkit for manipulating the HD OSD Fonts especially for HDZERO VRX and Goggles

 ## HDZERO HD OSD Font Example
 Variant for BTFL FC